confooshius/Social-Media-MS-AAI/README.md

 You should add an instruction how this project to be used, installed, run, edited in others’ machine.

-All of our gathered metrics are stored in an ipynb notebook.
+All of our gathered metrics are stored in a Jupyter notebook.
 To run it you will need to install Python version 3.11 or later.

 You will need to install some modules using PiP, Conda, or your preferred installation method.